 Choosing the right paper

-If your design is bright, hard-hitting and bursting at the brim to tell customers the brochure’s message, go with a good 100-pound cover or text gloss paper.
+If your design is bright, hard-hitting and bursting at the brim to tell customers the brochure's message, go with a good 100-pound cover or text gloss paper.
 If your design is softer, with a more thoughtful message and more subtle design intones, go with a 70-pound or 80-pound matte — especially if the brochure will see a lot of wear and tear.
 PsPrint offers recycled matte paper stock, so if going green has its incentives for your company or your customers, matte is your best bet.
-Some companies will only do business with environmentally friendly businesses, so if you do go with 100 percent recycled matte paper make sure you let customers know somewhere on your brochure.
+Some companies will only do business with environmentally friendly businesses, so if you do go with a recycled matte paper make sure you let customers know somewhere on your brochure.

 Outside of those principles, it really comes down to personal preference — do you think your design, message and company are best represented by a glossy or matte brochure?
 Even if your brochure is in a high-traffic area, that doesn't mean you have to avoid glossy paper.
 Along the same lines, just because you have a loud design doesn't mean you have to go with glossy.
 Innovative design, by definition, is about breaking norms — so be creative and experiment.
 Chances are that if you take a few risks, you'll come up with a compelling brochure design that will help you make sales — no matter what the paper's finish is.